 What companies will have 5G first?

+While those are the main networks, Sky Mobile, Tesco and BT have all also turned on their 5G connections and we imagine many more will follow shortly.
 If you want to be an early adopter of 5G, then be sure to check out TechRadar's guide to the best 5G phone deals.

 When will 5G home broadband be available?